From the Minnesota Bar Journal Vol. 5, 1897.

 Born near Haugesund, Norway on September 24, 1860, Gauthe Emil Qvale attended school in the country of his birth and in 1878 removed to the United States with his family.
 Settling in the town of Willmar, Minnesota, Qvale began the study of law in 1880 under local attorney John Arctander.
 Admitted to the Minnesota bar in 1882, Qvale began the practice of his profession in Willmar, operating a partnership with John Arctander until 1884.
 In that year Qvale was elected as Judge of Probate for Kandiyohi County, an office which he would hold for six years.

 At the end of his term as Judge of Probate Qvale continued his rise in local politics, winning election as Kandiyohi County Attorney.
-He served in that post until 1894 and afterwards returned to private practice.
+He served in that post until 1894 and afterward returned to private practice.
 In 1897 Qvale was appointed as judge for Minnesota's Twelfth judicial district and in the year following won a term of his own, running unopposed during that election year.
 He continued to serve on the bench for a record 49 years, and at the time of his retirement in 1946 was remarked as being the longest tenured jurist in Minnesota history.

 Judge Qvale in his later years.